Tips on how to help children transition from the summer holidays, back to school.

 Bedtime

 Start adjusting bedtime little by little to get used to going to bed earlier.
 Two weeks prior to resumption start inching bedtime to 30 mins earlier until you are back to a regular school time routine.
-You do not want them to be shocked waking up at 6 am on the first day of school, they might just be sleepy all day.
+So that you avoid the shock of waking up at 6 am on the first day of school.
+And reduce the chance of them being sleepy all day.

 Immunity

 Start building up their immunity with lots of vegetables, fruits, and vitamins.
-Going back to school also means sharing viruses, think about all the runny noses.
+Going back to school also means sharing viruses (think about all the runny noses).
 This is a good time to update any vaccinations necessary.
-Also, COVID-19 is still present in our society; we must ensure our children’s safety by talking to them about washing their hands and using face masks against any potential transmission of the virusparent the
+Ensure your children’s safety by talking to them about washing their hands often.

 New School Talk

-If your child is starting a new school start to talk about the new school and be sure to discuss and address any concerns your child might have.
+If your child is starting a new school start talking about the new school.
+And be sure to discuss and address any concerns your child might have.
 Visit the school with them and let them view their new class if possible.
 This helps so that it is not all brand new on the first day.
-Discuss any changes expected, for example, a child going from primary to secondary schools.
+Discuss any changes expected, for example, a child going from primary to secondary school.
 Listen to your child’s concerns, build excitement, and talk about some of these coming changes.

 School Needs

 Go through the requirements for the new school year and class, some schools send home supply lists.
 Clean old items and buy new items needed.
 Have they outgrown their school schools and need new ones?
 Start preparing now and order or shop ahead of time to reduce feeling rushed.
-I remember that I used the same Thermos flask for 6 years in Secondary School.
-However, my school shoes could barely make it through one term.summer holidays back to school
+I remember using the same Thermos flask for 6 years in Secondary School.
+However, my school shoes could barely make it through one term.

 Read Also: Back to School Shopping List